njhartwell/resterciser/README.md

 # RESTerciser #

-An simple framework for testing REST APIs
+A simple framework for testing REST APIs

 ## Usage ##
 @TODO Write it